zadjii/nebula/docs/multiple-hosts-spec.md

 - [x] Remove the code to handle a `FileChangeProposal` in filter_func.
 The Host should not send these - instead the host will ask other hosts if it's out of date ONLY.
-- [ ] Host handshakes the remote when it notices a file change, and handles the remote handshake _(2, 3)_
+- [x] Host handshakes the remote when it notices a file change, and handles the remote handshake _(2, 3)_
     - [x] When changes are noticed, send a handshake to the Remote _(2, 3)_
     - [x] Add support to remote to handle `HostHandshake`s according to the above algorithm. _(4)_
         - [x] Remote can tell the host to get updates from others _(4a, 5a)_
         - [x] Remote can tell the host it's up to date _(22b, 23b1, 25b1)_
         - [x] Remote can tell the host it's up to date with a new timestamp t_3 _(28b3, 29b3, 30b3)_
         - [x] Remote can tell the host when others last_sync'd (`last_all_sync`)
-    - [ ] Host supports recieving a RemoteHandshake after a HostHandshake.
+    - [x] Host supports recieving a RemoteHandshake after a HostHandshake.
-        - [ ] When the Host handshakes a remote and is out of date, the host must send `FileSyncRequest`s to other hosts
+        - [x] When the Host handshakes a remote and is out of date, the host must send `FileSyncRequest`s to other hosts
             * see `host.models.Cloud.modified_between()`
-        - [ ] During a `RemoteHandshake`, Host deletes filenodes that have been deleted before `last_all_handshake`
+        - [-] During a `RemoteHandshake`, Host deletes filenodes that have been deleted before `last_all_handshake`
+            * 07-Mar-2020 I'm putting this off for now
-- [ ] Update the host to be able to handle a `FileSyncRequest` _(9a, 10a, 11a)_
+- [x] Update the host to be able to handle a `FileSyncRequest` _(9a, 10a, 11a)_
     - [x] Verify the other host with the remote _(35a)_
         * see `host_verify_host` in `remote/.../mirror.py`
         * see `verify_host` in `network_updates.py`